pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing system configuration.md

 ---
-uid: RetreiveExistingSystemConfiguration
+uid: RetreiveExistingConfiguration
 ---

-# Retrieve existing system configuration
+# Retrieve existing configuration

 You can use the EdgeCmd utility to view the configuration for each part of the adapter.